Actipro/WPF-Controls/Documentation/topics/bars/ribbon-features/backstage.md

 ## Preventing Backstage from Closing

-The [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[CanClose](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.CanClose) property can be set to `false` which prevents the backstage from closing by hiding the close button and ignoring the `Esc` key that typically closing backstage.
+The [RibbonBackstage](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage).[CanClose](xref:@ActiproUIRoot.Controls.Bars.RibbonBackstage.CanClose) property can be set to `false` which prevents the backstage from closing by hiding the close button and ignoring the <kbd>Esc</kbd> key that typically closing backstage.

 This is useful in scenarios where you are starting up an application and wish to block end user access to the main window until they create a new document or open a document.
 These or other actions can be presented on a non-closable backstage.